Kharec/ansible-aws-wordpress/README.md

 First of all, you have the ssh/config file, whitch is needed to allow the connection.
 You **have to customize it**, every ssh connection may be different, that's why the file is empty, and present in gitignore file.

-	Host poc-ansible # the friendly name you choose for the server (poc-ansible for me) HostName 4.5.34.2 # the server IP
+	Host ansible-aws-wordpress # the friendly name you choose for the server (ansible-aws-wordpress for me) HostName 4.5.34.2 # the server IP
 	  IdentityFile ssh/yourkey.pem # the key you choose to connect it User ubuntu # the ssh user you want to use

-Then, **only if you change the name "poc-ansible"**, modify the env/inventory.ini file like this:
+Then, **only if you change the name "ansible-aws-wordpress"**, modify the env/inventory.ini file like this:

-	sed -i 's/poc-ansible/your-server-name/g' env/inventory.ini
+	sed -i 's/ansible-aws-wordpress/your-server-name/g' env/inventory.ini

 And all the others files to feet your server name:

-	sed -i 's/poc-ansible/your-server-name/g' play/*.yml tasks/*.yml env/group_vars/all.yml
+	sed -i 's/ansible-aws-wordpress/your-server-name/g' play/*.yml tasks/*.yml env/group_vars/all.yml

 **Do not forget** to rename also the general host var file:

-	cd env/host_vars && mv poc-ansible.yml my-server-name.yml
+	cd env/host_vars && mv ansible-aws-wordpress.yml my-server-name.yml

 This is very important to Ansible, so it can see and get your variables.

 Finally, you can customize the following files:

 	env/group_vars/all.yml
-	env/host_vars/poc-ansible.yml
+	env/host_vars/ansible-aws-wordpress.yml

 To choose your needed name, DNS choice, instance type, instance blueprint, IP address, Wordpress version etc..
 For all tasks and plays.